 - Most Writers Are Adults: Averted.
 Great care is taken to make sure Annabelle acts like a child, albeit a clever child.

-- Mythology Gag: The Universal Greeting: Bah wheep grana wheep ninny bahn
+- The Universal Greeting: Bah wheep grana wheep ninny bahn.

 - Plucky Girl: Annabelle.
 She's sweet and friendly, but she can be as brave and stubborn as her parents (or Ironhide) when she needs to.
 She sneaks her way into a warzone because she thought she needed to be there.

 - Save the Villain: For a certain value of "villain."
-When Barricade shows up, Annabelle serves as a distraction so that Carl can escape.
+In My First Decepticon, when Barricade shows up, Annabelle serves as a distraction so that Carl can escape.

 - Secret Keeper: Not including those connected to the government or NEST, those who know the truth about the Cybertronians include Sam, Mikaela, Annabelle, their families, and Leo (though he hasn't appeared in the series).

 - Shipper on Deck: Annabelle is waiting rather impatiently for Ironhide and Chromia to realize they belong together.